Download the 2024 Safe Harbor Guide

 Some potential drawbacks of a QACA plan include:

-• Potential increased costs: With higher employee participation comes higher costs related to matching contributions.
+• Possible higher costs: Plans that are not part of auto-enrollment may save money with a regular safe harbor match.
+This is especially true if they expect low enrollment.
+With higher employee participation comes higher costs related to matching contributions.
 Assess these projected costs before implementing a QACA safe harbor plan.

 Which is cheaper QACA or Traditional Safe Harbors?